Azure/bicep/docs/rules/secure-paramenter-default.md

 # Secure paramenter default

+**Code**: secure-paramenter-default

-Don't provide a hard-coded default value for a secure parameter in your template.
+**Description**: Don't provide a hard-coded default value for a secure parameter in your template.
 An empty string is fine for the default value.

 You use the types SecureString or SecureObject on parameters that contain sensitive values, like passwords.
 When a parameter uses a secure type, the value of the parameter isn't logged or stored in the deployment history.
 This action prevents a malicious user from discovering the sensitive value.